netdata/netdata/README.md

 Function|Description
 :---:|:---
-**Collect**|Multiple independent data collection workers are pushing metrics to the database.
+**Collect**|Multiple independent data collection workers are collecting metrics from their sources using the optimal protocol for each application and push the metrics to the database.
+Each data collection worker has lockless write access to the metrics it collects.
 **Store**|Metrics are stored in RAM in a round robin database (ring buffer), using a custom made floating point number for minimal footprint.
-**Check**|A lockless independent watchdog is evaluating **health checks** on the collected metrics, triggers alarms and sends alarm notifications.
+**Check**|A lockless independent watchdog is evaluating **health checks** on the collected metrics, triggers alarms, maintains a notification queue and dispatches alarm notifications.
-**Stream**|An lockless independent worker is streaming metrics to remote netdata servers, in full detail and in real-time, as soon as they are collected.
+**Stream**|An lockless independent worker is streaming metrics, in full detail and in real-time, to remote netdata servers, as soon as they are collected.
 **Archieve**|A lockless independent worker is down-sampling the metrics and pushes them to **backend** time-series databases.
 **Query**|Multiple independent workers are attached to the internal web server, servicing API requests.

+The result is a highly efficient system, supporting multiple readers and one writer for each metric.

 ## Infographic